 Beyond highlighting your skills that are related to the specific job, you can also highlight qualities that would make you a good temp worker.
 For example, emphasize your flexibility and availability (see below for more information on this).
 Also, emphasize your ability to work and get along with a variety of colleagues.
 If you are a quick learner, say so.
 Provide an example of a time when you demonstrated any of these skills.
 These qualities are needed for any temp job and will help you stand out.

 Emphasize your flexibility.
 If you can work nights or weekends (if that is something the job might require), be sure to state this.
-Also, mention if you are able to start right away.
+Again, mention if you are able to start right away.
 Often, temp jobs require working a flexible schedule.
 Also, emphasize that you are a flexible worker who is comfortable working in new environments and with new people.
 That is something many companies are looking for in a temp worker.

 Prepare for Common Interview Questions

-While you should prepare for your interview by practicing answers to the questions listed below, you also likely will be asked some common interview questions.
+While you should prepare for your interview by practicing answers to the questions listed above, you also likely will be asked some common interview questions.
 Be sure to practice and prepare answers to both common interview questions and temp job interview questions.